Photos

 Overview

-Through truss swing railroad bridge over the White River at Cotter, just north of the US 62B bridge
+Through truss swing railroad bridge over White River on the M&NA Railroad at Cotter

 Status